≪ Go to our review of Camping Chairs

 It is much more comfortable than a standard, ground level camping chair (like a Crazy Creek) as it offers more back support and keeps you off the ground.
 This chair is not one we'd recommend for sandy terrain, as the base will sink into the ground.

 Most testers found it hard to stomach spending $120 on a portable camping chair since they aren't ideal for everyday lounging.
 If you're in the market for a camping chair that is easier and less painful to carry for long distances, then our Best Portable Camping Chair will likely meet your needs!
 Additionally, this chair's sturdy, stable construction, and high weight limit gave testers the impression that it will be able to last for many seasons to come.
 If you are looking for a cheaper option, the $35 Moon Lence, our pick for Best Buy on a Tight Budget might be worth considering (check out the full review here).
 It has most of the same features as the Chair One, save the overall durability, but at just over a quarter of the price of the Helinox Chair One, you could pretty easily outfit your entire backyard with Moon Lences!

-Out of all 14 camping chairs we tested, 8 of which we considered "portable", the Big Agnes Helinox Chair One stood out as our award winner for Best Portable Camping Chair.
+Out of all 14 camping chairs we tested, 8 of which we considered "portable", the Big Agnes Helinox Chair One stood out.
 We think it's a great choice if you need a portable chair that's more comfortable than a super light backpacking chair, but you don't want to carry a traditional camping chair that's 10+ pounds!
 Its dimensions make it easy to take with you just about anywhere: throw it in a bag for a concert, stuff it in your backpack for an overnight camping trip, or simply throw it in the car for a quick car camping adventure.
 This durable, stable, and comfortable model is a great pick to serve you well on a wide variety of adventures.

 — Maggie Brandenburg & Laura Lingeman